xbeat/Machine-Learning/README.md

 Introduction to TF-IDF

 TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic used to reflect the importance of a word in a document within a collection or corpus.
 It's widely used in information retrieval and text mining.

+## Explaining Dispersion Parameter with Python

+Introduction to Dispersion Parameter

+The dispersion parameter is a crucial concept in statistical modeling, particularly in generalized linear models (GLMs).
+It measures the variability of data points around the predicted values.
+Understanding this parameter helps in assessing model fit and making accurate predictions.

 ## Visualizing Jordan Canonical Form in Python